enviodev/hyperfuel-client-rust/examples/simple-logs/README.md

 This example will simply fetch the logs from a vector of contracts over a specified block range.
+Returns all log data necessary for fuel's decoder.